NITC partner campuses offer funds to attract students to transportation through education opportunities at the K-12 and university level.

 - Long-term personnel support

-To ensure your project fits the scope of the program, please contact Lisa Patterson, Tech Transfer and Workforce Development Manager, to discuss your idea before submitting your proposal.
+To ensure your project fits the scope of the program, please contact Brendan Williams, Research and Grants Program Administrator, to discuss your idea before submitting your proposal.

 Faculty members and research faculty eligible to serve as Principle Investigators (PIs) at Portland State University, Oregon Institute of Technology, University of Arizona, University of Oregon, University of Texas at Arlington, and University of Utah may submit proposals.
 PIs with currently funded NITC projects must be in good standing with no overdue reports or requirements.